ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 4.1 List all actions and their types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Actions have types, similar to topics and services.
+Like topics and services, actions have types.

 To list every active action with its type, run:

 .. code-block:: console